abdirahmanfarah/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The purpose of using sessions is to keep the user safe by logging them out when their session is complete.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes our passwords so that a hacker won't be able to get them.

 - [ ] What does bcrypt do to slow down attackers?

+Hashses password into numbers, symbols, and letters turning it into a long token.

 - [ ] What are the three parts of the JSON Web Token?

+The header, the payload, the signature.

 ## Minimum Viable Product